LMSBioinformatics/Karimi_2021_NatComms/README.md

 > Refer the Rmarkdown file - 2_PCA_Markers_Figure_2.Rmd

-#### 3. Gene expression by individual selection of known Cd4 and Cd8a co-receptor gene expression status (Figure 4)
+#### 3. Gene expression by individual selection of known Cd4 and Cd8a co-receptor gene expression status (Figure 4, Sup Figure 2a, and Sup Figure 5)

 > Refer the Rmarkdown file - 3_Heatmap_Figure_4.Rmd